hugsy/gef/docs/commands/context.md

    * `regs` : the state of registers
    * `stack` : the content of memory pointed by `$sp` register
    * `code` : the code being executed
+   * `args` : if stopping at a function calls, print the call arguments
    * `source` : if compiled with source, this will show the corresponding line of source code
    * `threads` : all the threads